EmmanuelDemey/trainings-v2/accessibility/slides.md

 # Titles

-* When you develop a **SPA**, you have give manually the focus everytime the user is redirected from one page to another.
+* When you develop a **SPA**, you have to give manually the focus everytime the user is redirected from one page to another.

 ```javascript
 const app = new Vue({